-Competition Litigation Comparative Guide - - Canada
+Competition Litigation Comparative Guide

 13.3 Is third-party funding permitted in your jurisdiction?

 Third-party funding is permitted in Canada.
-Litigation funding agreements must be approved by the courts.
+Litigation funding agreements must be approved by the courts where the funder receives its return out of the claimants' recovery in the class action or CCAA insolvency context.

 To approve a third-party funding agreement, courts consider factors including whether: